sajad-saderi/ETH/cross-secrecy-server/story.md

 their web panel and allow workers to _involve_ administrators into their group chats whenever there is a technical problem they cannot solve.

-You were hired as a white hat to evaluate the security of Cross-Secrecy's IT network.
-Convinced of their secure implementation, the administrators happily shared the code for their web panel with you.
-Prove to the administrators that their solution is not secured against maliciously forged packets.
+You were hired as a white hat to evaluate the security of Cross-Secrecy's IT-network.
+Convinced of their secure implementation, the administrators happily shared the code of their web panel with you.
+Prove to the administrators that their solution is not secured against XSS attacks.